vincentpham123/TypingGame/README.md

 ## BackGround

 ahhh urRrRR Orrr!! is a classic twist on a typing game.
 Help the zombies defend from humans by using their word powered weapons???
-Inspired by the gmae, Typing of the Dead, this game aims to test a player's typing skills.
+Inspired by the game, Typing of the Dead, this game aims to test a player's typing skills.

 This game will play out on 4 rectangular grids.
 Each rectangle will serve as a path for a evil human to walk towards the zombies' home.